Motion Planning for Variable Topology Trusses: Reconfiguration and Locomotion: Motion Constraints

-Given $V_C$ with $\Lambda$ nodes under control, the position vector of this system is simply the stack of $q^v$ where $v\in V_C$, and this system is controlled by all members that are attached with these nodes, namely $\bigcup_{v\in V_C} E^v$.
+In order to control the motions of nodes, a VTT has to maintain the manipulability for these moving nodes to make sure the system is not close to singularity.
+For a VTT $G=(V,E)$, given $V_C$ with $\Lambda$ nodes under control, the position vector of this system is simply the stack of $q^v$ where $v\in V_C$.
+This system is controlled by all members that are attached with these nodes, namely $\bigcup_{v\in V_C} E^v$.
 Let $l_{ij}$ be the \textit{link vector} from a controlled node $v_i$ pointing to any node $v_j$.
 There are two types of link vectors: 1. if $v_j\in V_F$, then $l_{ij}$ is an \textit{attachment link vector}; 2. if $v_j\in V_C$, then $l_{ij}$ is a \textit{connection link vector}.
 The link vector satisfies the following equation:

 in which $v_i\in V_C$.
-Taking time derivative of Eq.~(\ref{eq:inverse_kinematics}) for an attachment link vector and a connection link vector yields
+Taking the time derivative of both sides of Eq.~(\ref{eq:inverse_kinematics}) for an attachment link vector and a connection link vector to relate node velocities to joint velocities yields